 - Violence and Social Orders: A Conceptual Framework for Interpreting Recorded Human History.
 Douglass North, John Joseph Wallis & Barry R. Weingast (NY: Cambridge, 2009).
 Journal of Peace Research, Vol. 48, No. 1 (February 2011), pp. 132-133.

 - Puzzles of the Democratic Peace.
 Karen Rasler & William Thompson (Palgrave Macmillan, 2005).
 International Studies Review, Vol. 9, No. 1 (Spring 2007), pp. 93-95.

 - Falling Terrorism and Rising Conflicts: The Afghan Contribution to Polarization and Confrontation in West and South Asia.
 Hooman Peimani (Westport: Praeger, 2003).
 Comparative Political Studies, Vol. 38, No. 3 (April 2005), pp. 327-329.

-Contract Intensity of National Economies (CINE), version Sept-2015
+Contract Intensity of National Economies (CINE), Version Sept-2016

 The CINE data were created to gauge the contract-intensity of national economies, which indicates the degree of market institutionalization of a nation.
 Economic norms theory predicts the more contract intensive a nation’s economy, the less likely it will experience civil conflict or have repressive government, and the more likely it will be in peace with other nations with contract intensive economies.
-The CINE data cover 185 nations with data for most variables available from 1950 to 2010.
+The CINE data are aggregated annually for 185 countries from 1950 to 2010.
 The data can be obtained directly below: